- About Us

 The AOP is committed to ensuring that the interests and needs of its members and stakeholders, regardless of geographic location, are understood and reflected throughout the organisation and the wider creative industry.

-These Working Groups are the means by which members can have input into AOP projects, new & ongoing, with the exception of the Finance Committee.
-They are listed here
+Advisory and Working Groups are the means by which members can have input into AOP projects, new & ongoing.

 Vacancies on the Board will be advertised on the AOP's website, in the AOP Newsletter and brought to the attention of the Members through targeted communications.

-We will communicate to the members and stakeholders of the AOP via Image magazine; AOP Newsletter; AOP website; AOP forum; e-mail; letters and at the Annual General Meeting.
+We will communicate to the members and stakeholders of the AOP via Image magazine; AOP Newsletter; AOP website; e-mail; letters and at the Annual General Meeting.

-We want to know if you feel we are not performing our duties, suggestions/complaints can be made by letter or e-mail and should be addressed in the first instance to the Membership Manager, Rachel Brown.
+We want to know if you feel we are not performing our duties, suggestions/complaints can be made by letter or e-mail and should be addressed in the first instance to the General Manager, Seamus McGibbon.

-If you remain dissatisfied you should ask for the matter to be referred to the Operations Director.
+If you remain dissatisfied you should ask for the matter to be referred to the Chairman.

 In the event you continue to be dissatisfied with our response, you should ask for the matter to be referred to the Board of Directors who will investigate the matter further.